New Heuristics for the Operation of an Ambulance Fleet under Uncertainty: Introduction

 \paragraph{Organization of the paper} The paper is organized as follows.
 In Section \ref{sec:detcase}, we explain our notation and define the performance metric for the deterministic case.
 In Section \ref{smodel}, we describe the stochastic optimization model.
 In the subsequent sections, we explain various heuristics for both ambulance selection decisions and ambulance reassignment decisions.
-More precisely, for ambulance selection, we describe the Best Myopic (BM) heuristic in Section~\ref{bestmyopic}; a nonmyopic nonanticipative policy in Section~\ref{nonmyopic}, and two greedy heuristics (GHP1 and GHP2) in Section~\ref{sec:prior}.
-In Section~\ref{sec:optqueue}, we present an optimization model for the ambulance selection problem when several calls arrive at the same time, or equivalently a call for several patients, requiring several ambulances.
-The Best Base Rule (BBR) for the ambulance reassignment problem is presented in Section~\ref{sec:newbase}.
-Finally, numerical results using data for the Rio de Janeiro EMS are presented in Section~\ref{sec:numsec}, and it is shown that our methods outperform several heuristics proposed in the literature.
+More precisely, for ambulance selection, we describe the Best Myopic (BM) heuristic in Section~\ref{bestmyopic}, a NonMyopic nonanticipative policy in Section~\ref{nonmyopic}, and two greedy heuristics (GHP1 and GHP2) in Section~\ref{sec:prior}.
+In Section \ref{sec:examples}, we illustrate the use of our heuristics on several simple examples, to better understand how these heuristics work.
+The Best Station Rule (BSR) for the ambulance reassignment problem is presented in Section~\ref{sec:newbase}.
+Finally, numerical results using data for Rio de Janeiro EMS are presented in Section~\ref{sec:numsec}, and it is shown that our methods outperform 8 heuristics proposed in the literature.

 \if{